datacoves/docs/docs/how-tos/airflow/worker-logs.md

 ### Can I search for other strings in the logs?

-Of course, you can replace the query part `(@message like "error" or @message like "failed")` by any other string that fits better for your usecase.
+Of course, you can replace the query part `(@message like "error" or @message like "failed")` by any other string that fits better for your use case.

 ### I can't find logs for my workers